1. How long will it take for the medicine to work?

-3. Will this medicine affect other medicines that I am taking?
+3. Will phenobarbital affect other medicines that I am taking?

-Be sure to tell your health care providers the names of all prescription medicines, herbal or dietary supplements, vitamins, and over-the-counter medicines you take.
+It might.
+Be sure to tell your healthcare providers the names of all prescription medicines, herbal or dietary supplements, vitamins, and over-the-counter medicines you take.
 Some of these may interfere with how phenobarbital works, lowering or raising the level in your blood.
 Phenobarbital may also affect how other medicines work.

 4. I am taking the drug primidone.
 Why is my doctor monitoring phenobarbital?

-Primidone is a medication that is used to control seizures.
+Primidone is another medication that is used to control seizures.
 Phenobarbital is the major breakdown product (metabolite) of primidone that is also active in controlling seizures.
-To ensure that there is enough active drug in your blood to control your symptoms without causing toxicity, your doctor may monitor phenobarbital when you are prescribed primidone.
+To ensure that there is enough active drug in your blood to control your symptoms without causing toxicity, your healthcare provider may monitor phenobarbital when you are prescribed primidone.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.